 Money, property, or services obtained under fraud or false pretenses aren't dischargeable.
 Fraud can be as simple as purchasing items on credit with no intention of repaying the debt.
 A false pretense can be a misrepresentation to a creditor to obtain credit.
 For instance, overstating your income on a loan application to reach the minimum to qualify for the loan would likely fall within the false pretenses doctrine.

 If you're concerned about fraud, you should be especially wary of filing for bankruptcy.
 The ramifications can extend from being denied a discharge of a single debt to the entire case—even fines and prison time.
+Find out when a creditor might file an objection to your bankruptcy case.

 In some cases, an otherwise dischargeable debt might not be discharged in Chapter 7 if you incurred the debt soon before your bankruptcy filing.
 Here are the rules: